 As above but only pulling allowed.

-This traditional wrestling drill is an excellent way to develop core and upper body strength without using weights.
+This traditional wrestling drill is an excellent way to develop abdominal and core strength and upper body strength without using weights.

 Instruct your partner to adopt the push-up position with arms straight, and core braced.
 Lie over the top of your partner with your abdomen on his upper back, hands behind your back, and legs straight.
 Keeping your abdomen on your partners back, move your feet sideways and rotate around your partner for one complete lap.
 Immediately do another lap in the opposite direction.
 That’s one rep – do two more to total three.
 Change roles and repeat.
 If your partner is unusually heavy, drop to your knees for an easier support position.